api7/apisix-mesh-agent/e2e/README.md

 How can I focus on one test case
 ---------------------------------

-Edit the target test case, changing the `gingko.It` to `ginkgo.FIt` or `ginkgo.Describe` to `ginkgo.FDescribe`, then executing `make e2e-test`.
+Edit the target test case, changing the `ginkgo.It` to `ginkgo.FIt` or `ginkgo.Describe` to `ginkgo.FDescribe`, then executing `make e2e-test`.

 What if the legacies are remaining due to aborted debugging